kushagra2103/Breast-Cancer-Detection/README.md

 Here the class variable is the target variable.
 Our objective is to predict whether the given sample malignant or benign.
 It is a binary classification problem.

-Missing values are being ignored by replacing the " ? " with "-99999",python will ignore these values Usin Scatter matrix, we find that there is linear relationship between uniform_cell_size and uniform_cell_shape.
+Missing values are being ignored by replacing the " ? " with "-99999",python will ignore these values

+Using Scatter matrix, we find that there is linear relationship between uniform_cell_size and uniform_cell_shape.
 Apart from that, for every values of independent variables, class variable is taking all the values so not a particular independent variable is deciding the class variable.

 For training and validation, dataset is splitted into 80/20 ratio.